 - Never take insults and disrespect to heart.
 Use them as stepping stones to alter your own life.

-- Don’t use excuses like distraction, family circumstances, etc. to not work towards your goal.
+- Don’t use excuses like a distraction, family circumstances, etc. to not work towards your goal.
 If one man can do it, so can ten others.

 - A poor grasp of the English language is not a handicap.
 What is important is for you to be conversant and articulate in any one language.
 You can always learn English.

-- He says, “The problem is not language, it is confidence.
+- He says, “The problem is not a language, it is confidence.
 My ability to read and express in Hindi made me an achiever.
 If you are confident enough to articulate your thoughts, then no one can hinder your success.
 No language is superior or inferior.
-It’s an unwanted perception made by the society.”
+It’s an unwanted perception made by society.”

-- The civil services is truly a leveller in our society.
+- The civil service is truly a leveller in our society.
 He said on his decision to try for the IAS, “I decided to try for the IAS because this is one government job where you don’t need money or approach to get in, and I had neither…”